gramineproject/gramine/Documentation/devel/encfiles.rst

 Note that the root MHT node is kept in trusted enclave memory for the lifetime of the file handle (i.e. as long as the file is opened).
-This is in contrast to other MHT nodes which can be evicted from enclave memory; see the notes on LRU cache in :ref:`encfiles-additional-details`.
+This is in contrast to other MHT nodes which can be evicted from enclave memory; see the notes on LRU cache in :ref:`additional-details`.
 The fact that the root MHT node is non-evictable ensures protection against rollback/replay attacks.

 .. image:: ../img/encfiles/03_encfiles_layout.svg